-The first thing I noticed on almost 100% of those beautiful story telling pictures was the background.
-For the life of me I couldn’t get a good background to use with my subject.
-So, I did some research and found a couple things I use now on almost every picture.
+The first thing I noticed on almost 100% of those beautiful storytelling pictures was the background.
+For the life of me, I couldn’t get a good background to use with my subject.
+So, I did some research and found a couple things I use now in almost every picture.

-After reading about using different types of vinyl for the bottom background, I found an Etsy store called Swanky Prints where I purchased a set of four different backdrops made from light weight vinyl and these work so well.
-She has tons of different backdrops in several sizes to choose from and I choose the 2′ x 2′ size which do perfectly for small craft items and displaying food.
+After reading about using different types of vinyl for the bottom background, I found an Etsy store called Swanky Prints where I purchased a set of four different backdrops made from lightweight vinyl and these work so well.
+She has tons of different backdrops in several sizes to choose from and I choose the 2′ x 2′ size which does perfectly for small craft items and displaying food.

 You can see in the picture above it looks so realistic.
 I purchased 2 marble styles and 2 wood styles.
 I have read where you can make backdrops out of wood, but I don’t have the room for something that large and that heavy.
 They roll up very easily, are very light and when not in use, out of the way.